US Supreme Court Rulings Will Impact In-house Counsel Duties

 Overview:

-• Justice Roberts also noted that today’s decision “does not call into question prior cases that relied on the Chevron framework,” including the Clean Air Act ruling in Chevron itself.
+• Justice Roberts also noted that the decision “does not call into question prior cases that relied on the Chevron framework,” including the Clean Air Act ruling in Chevron itself.

 What it means: The ruling undoes a framework that has stood for 40 years, leaving many unanswered questions for in-house counsel.
 The shift curtails the broad regulatory power that federal agencies have used to implement Congressional acts without requiring additional legislation.